Are you an advisor? Go to Unbiased Pro

 With nearly $1 million saved for retirement, Social Security payments can provide a nice income bonus on top.
 But how much they’ll contribute depends on when you claim and your lifetime earnings.

-These benefits are increased by inflation and continue for life.
-So combined with prudent use of your $900k next egg, they provide an extra buffer.
+These benefits are increased by inflation and remain in effect for life.
+So, combined with prudent use of your $900k next egg, they provide an extra buffer.
 Your savings should generate around $36,000 yearly, allowing you to withdraw less early on while Social Security kicks in.

 What are the income taxes applicable to retirees with $900k?